MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/gdpr-dsr-visual-studio-family.md

 #### Bugzilla for Xamarin

+> [!NOTE]
+> Bugzilla for Xamarin no longer accepts new issues.

 ##### View

-Users with active Xamarin Bugzilla accounts can view all bugs they've reported and all comments they've added to bugs by clicking the appropriate links on the Xamarin Bugzilla home page.
+Former Xamarin Bugzilla accounts holders can view an archive of all bugs they've reported and all comments they've added to bugs here: [https://xamarin.github.io/bugzilla-archives/](https://xamarin.github.io/bugzilla-archives/).

 ##### Export